judgelord/PP475/docs/best-practices.md

 Students commit to practice active listening and engagement, including by:

+>
+- Arriving to class prepared, having done the readings and ready to discuss them
+- Trying not to repeat with others have said
+- Engaging with ideas, not personal attacks
-- Trying not to take criticize of ideas personally
+ -Trying not to take criticism of ideas personally
 - Listening for understanding, not just to respond
-- Trying not to make assumptions or ascribe ideas to other students
+- Trying not to make assumptions or ascribe ideas to other students if they were not clearly stated
-- Asking for clarification
+- Asking clarifying questions when necessary
-- Not interrupting other students
+- Not interrupting others
 - Striving for equal time and to not dominate conversations
+- Trying to add to the conversation rather than repeating others
 - Keep disagreements in class and not discuss what other students said outside of class
 - Striving to accurately portray others' arguments
+- Trying to keep an open perspective
+- Understanding that others will disagree and that is OK
+- Be aware that students have different backgrounds

 <!--
 Arriving to class prepared and on time, having done the readings and ready to discuss them